Reviews You Can Rely On

 Folding Electric Bikes

 As the name suggests, these bikes are designed to fold down to minimize size and maximize portability.
 Folding electric bikes are aimed at riders with limited storage space or who may need to fit their bike into a vehicle rather than on a bike rack.
 They are also perfect for those who would prefer to bring their brand-new e-bike inside rather than leave it chained to the bike rack outside (it's a significant investment, we get it).
 People who travel with their bikes frequently, RVers, city dwellers, and office workers, are the most likely to benefit from this style of bike as the smaller collapsed size takes up significantly less space than non-folding models.
 One of the downsides to this style of e-bike is that they typically have smaller diameter wheels, tall handlebars, and geometries dictated by their folding designs that can result in slightly less stable handling.
-If you'd like to see how they compare, check out our side-by-side analysis of the best folding electric bikes.
+If you'd like to see how they compare, check out our side-by-side analysis of folding electric bikes.
 This chart shows the overall scores of all bikes in the test.

 electric bike - while not particularly agile, the radwagon 4 is stable and...